Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 The Master of Management is a professional qualification, designed to increase your business knowledge to help you move up the hierarchy of your career, or make a career change.

-The Master of Management is a rigorous programme, where students are expected to achieve at a high level.
-This is reflected in the quality of our graduates, and contributes to the reputation of the qualification.
-It is a professional qualification.
+The Master of Management is a rigorous programme, where you will be expected to achieve at a high level.
+The quality of our graduates reflects this, and contributes to the reputation of the qualification.

-Note, if you wish to progress to a PhD upon completion, Massey’s Master of Business is a research-based degree that is a better pathway to a doctorate.
+If you wish to progress to a PhD upon completion, Massey’s Master of Business Studies is a research-based degree that is a better pathway to a doctorate.